fuwjax/gopase/README.md

 5) Chesur.
 I created a language many moons ago that made it super easy to write parsers/serializers with a PEG mindset without the silliness of EBNF.
 I look forward to revisiting it.
 6) TBD parser.
 My gut says this will be a predictive recursive descent parser.
 Time will tell.

+Note from my future self: ah, silly past self.
+The whole point of making a parser is that you'll be able to do fantastic things you didn't think about doing at the time.
+The template engine and simple code template led to an interesting idea.
+A parser takes text and turns it into an AST.
+A template engine renders text given a set of instructions that help it walk an object graph, i.e. it takes an object and turns it into text.
+Imagine you had a function that turned that AST into the object you wanted to hand off to the rendering engine.
+So a function f that meant you could have T(F(P(input text))) where T is the template function, F is the transformation function, and P is the parsing function.
+So...
+3.1) Pure functional transformation language, coming right up.

 ### How do we use this PEG parser

 Hand Peg() a string that follows the EBNF-ish extensions to basic PEG grammar given below, and it'll return you a Grammar that conforms to that specification.
 Then from that Grammar, call Parser() with a root and a handler and you'll have a Parser of your very own.